Federal Court of Malaysia: History

 During the Japanese occupation of Singapore (1942–1945), all the courts that had operated under the British were replaced by new courts established by the Japanese Military Administration.
 The Syonan Koto-Hoin (Supreme Court) was formed on 29 May 1942; there was also a Court of Appeal, but it was never convened.

 Following the end of World War II, the courts that had existed before the war were restored.
 There was no change in the judicial system when the Straits Settlements were dissolved in 1946 and Singapore became a crown colony in its own right, except that the Supreme Court of the Straits Settlements became known as the Supreme Court of Singapore.

 The courts of Penang and Malacca merged with the rest of Malaya to form the Supreme Court of the Federation of Malaya.
 This continued upon independence in 1957 until 1963.
 When Malaya, Sabah, Sarawak, and Singapore formed Malaysia in 1963, the court was renamed the Federal Court of Malaysia.

 The judicial power of Malaysia was vested in a Federal Court, a High Court in Malaya, a High Court in Borneo (now the High Court in Sabah and Sarawak), and a High Court in Singapore (which replaced the Supreme Court of the Colony of Singapore).
 Appeals lay from the High Court in Singapore to the Federal Court in Kuala Lumpur, and then to the Privy Council.

-The merger did not last: in 1965 Singapore was expelled from the Federation of Malaysia and became an independent republic.
+The merger did not last: in 1965 Singapore was separated from the Federation of Malaysia and became an independent republic.
 However, the High Court of Singapore remained part of the Malaysian Federal Court structure until 1969, when Singapore enacted the Supreme Court of Judicature Act to regularise the judicial system.

 Before 1985, the Federal Court remained the second highest court in the land, being subordinate to the Privy Council in England.
 On 1 January 1978, appeals to the Privy Council in criminal and constitutional matters were abolished, while appeals in civil matters were abolished on 1 January 1985.
 When appeals to the Privy Council were abolished, the court was renamed Supreme Court of Malaysia.
 Finally, on 24 June 1994, as part of reforms, the court was once again renamed the Federal Court of Malaysia.